Joining Database Data

 In mappings that read data from databases, you can join database objects such as tables or views by adding a Join component to the mapping.
 For example, you could combine data from two or more tables bound by foreign key relationships, which is the typical way data is stored in relational databases.
-The result would be the same as if you ran against the database an SQL query where two or more tables are joined by means of an INNER JOIN operation.
+The result would be the same as if you ran against the database an SQL query where two or more tables are joined by means of an INNER JOIN (or LEFT JOIN, if applicable) operation.

 Depending on the kind of data connected to the join component, the join operation can happen either in standard (non-SQL) mode, or in SQL mode.
 Joins in non-SQL mode are undertaken by MapForce, while joins in SQL mode are undertaken by the database from which the mapping reads data.

 Joins in non-SQL mode are more flexible because they support more component types as input (for example, the join can be between tables from different databases, or between XML structures and database tables).
 For an example of a non-SQL join, see Example: Join XML Structures.
 On the other hand, a non-SQL join causes the mapping engine to perform memory-costly comparisons (because the total number of comparisons represents the cross-join, or Cartesian product, of all joined structures).
-Usually this process takes place very fast and is negligible in mappings which are not data-intensive; however, if the joined data sources consist of a huge number of records, then the mapping will require significant time to execute.
+Usually this process is very fast and causes negligible load in mappings which are not data-intensive; however, if the joined data sources consist of a huge number of records, then the mapping will require significant time to execute.
 If your mappings must process a very large number of records, consider licensing MapForce Server Advanced Edition, which includes dedicated join optimization to speed up the mapping execution.

 A join in SQL mode accepts only eligible database objects as input (such as tables or views), so it is not as flexible as a non-SQL join.
 However, it offers better mapping performance because it is executed natively by the database.
-For further information, see About Joins in SQL Mode.
+For further information, see Joins in SQL Mode.

 |Note:||Using a Join component is not the only way to join database tables or views.
 Joins applicable to databases can also be performed by using SQL SELECT statements, see SQL SELECT Statements as Virtual Tables.
 A major difference between SQL SELECT statements and Join components is that the former are written by hand so they might provide more flexibility.
 Join components are a simpler alternative if you do not feel comfortable writing SQL statements by hand.|